tbttin/notes/makes/gnu-make-manual.md

 ### Communicating Variables to a Sub-`make`

-- Environment variables are defined in the sub-`make` as defaults, but they do not override variables defined in the makefile used by the sub-`make` unless you use the `-e` switch.
+- Variable values of the top-level `make` can be passed to the sub-`make` through the environment by explicit request.
+These variables are defined in the sub-`make` as defaults, but they do not override variables defined in the makefile used by the sub-`make` unless you use the '`-e`' switch.

+- To pass down, or *export*, a variable, `make` adds the variable and its value to the environment for running each line of the recipe?
+The sub-`make`, in turn, uses the environment to initialize its table of variable values.

 - Except by explicit request, `make` exports a variable only if it is either defined in the environment *initially* or set on the command